mosheLevAri/sentenceAnalyzer/README.md

 ## Building and Running the Project

-To build and run the Medaware application, follow these steps:
+To build and run the application, follow these steps:

 1. Ensure you have Java and Docker installed on your system.